nof20/voter-warehouse/Docs/GettingStarted.md

 You can learn more about how BigQuery works by following their [Quickstart Tutorial](https://cloud.google.com/bigquery/quickstart-web-ui).

-If you're more experienced with SQL you might notice that the "#standardSQL" command at the top of the statement is not itself part of SQL.
-This is because BigQuery defaults to an earlier, non-standard syntax.

 Next step: read more about the [Datasets](Datasets.md).